WAGO/gps-logger/README.md

 # gps-logger
 This repository contains the sources for a GPS logger application running on a WAGO PFC 750-8217 with Mobile Radio Module 4G.
+For further information check the Wiki (https://github.com/WAGO/gps-logger/wiki)

 ## Starting the gps-logger container